gilbertohasnofb/auxjad/docs/examples/example-2-looping.rst

     ...     pitches.append(pitch_selector())
     ...     durations.append(duration_selector())

-We can now use |abjad.LeafMaker| to convert those two lists of pitches and durations into Notes.
+We can now use |abjad.LeafMaker| to convert those two :obj:`list`'s of pitches and durations into notes.
 It's important to note that there is no time signature being imposed at this point, so LilyPond will fallback to a four by four when displaying the container below.
 This is not a problem since this will be used as the basic material for the looper, which will then automatically take care of time signatures.

     >>> notes = abjad.LeafMaker()(pitches, durations)
     >>> container = abjad.Container(notes)